ImanMh/persianRex/README.md

-# persianRegExps
+# persianRex
-A collection of useful Persian / Farsi regular expressions
+ A minimal library of useful Persian / Farsi regular expressions for browser and NodeJS environment